Answers are at the right or below the question in "Light Blue".

 c.
 The Vulgate.

-The first bound set of books called a Bible was the Vulgate.
+The first bound set of books, called the Bible, was the Vulgate.

 -

-This volume was the first "unbound" collection of manuscripts made into a complete Bible.
+This set was the first "unbound" collection of manuscripts made into a complete Bible.

 a.
 Dead Sea Scrolls.